Opportunities for Network Coding: To Wait or Not to Wait: System Overview

+Consider a multi-hop wireless network operating a time-division multiplexing scheme to store and forward packets from various sources to destinations.
+Time is divided into \emph{slots} that are further divided into \emph{mini-slots}.
+In each slot, each node is allowed to transmit in its assigned mini-slot.
+Such a deterministic schedule without interference is easy to construct, e.g., see \cite{KulVis04,ShaLiu10} for a method to do so in a unit square with randomly dropped nodes, in which every node gets a transmission opportunity with finite periodicity.

-Consider Figure~\ref{fig:network}(c).
-We call two of the adjacent nodes to the relay \emph{R} as nodes 1 and 2.
-Say there is a flow $f_1$ that goes from node 1 to 2 and another flow $f_2$ from node 2 to 1, both of which are through the relay under consideration.
-The packets (type 1 and type 2) from both flows respectively go through separate queues, $q_1$ and $q_2$, at node \emph{R}.
-With respect to the relay we now define a \emph{slot} as the time between successive opportunities for the relay to transmit.
-In each slot a packet arrives from node $i$ (during its transmission opportunity) to $q_i$ with probability $p_i$ for $i=1,2$.
-Also, with probability $(1-p_i)$ no packet arrives from node $i$ in a slot.
-Thus, a maximum of 1 packet arrives from each adjacent node to the relay during a slot (this is according to the network definition and scheduling we described earlier).
-At the end of a slot, the relay gets an opportunity to transmit.
+Our first focus is on the case of a single relay node of interest, which has the potential for network coding packets from flows in opposing directions.
+Consider Fig. \ref{fig:relaynetwork} again.
+We call the two adjacent nodes to the relay $R$ as nodes $1$ and $2$.
+We assume that there is a flow $f_1$ that goes from node $1$ to $2$ and another flow $f_2$ from node $2$ to $1$, both of which are through the relay under consideration.
+The packets from both flows are stored at separate queues, $q_1$ and $q_2$, at node $R$.
+Each slot is divided into several mini-slots, such that the last mini-slot is used by the relay and all other mini-slots are used by nodes $1$ and $2$.
+Note that the time period between transmission opportunities for the relay is precisely one slot.